 Eligibility for ADA Paratransit Service How to Apply How to Purchase Schedule a Trip ADA/Title VI Notice to the Public Holiday Service Schedule

 The health and safety of GoRaleigh Access customers and employees remain our top priority.
-Beginning March 25, GoRaleigh Access pickups will be limited to life-sustaining trips.
-These trips include medical appointments, trips to the grocery store and other essential errands.
+GoRaleigh Access requests that all clients observe social distancing and limit their trips to those that are essential, such as medical appointments, trips to the grocery store, and other essential errands.
 GoRaleigh Access will also suspend fares during this time.

 GoRaleigh Access provides transportation for persons with disabilities who have already completed the application and evaluation process.
-These temporary measures are being implemented to help stop the spread of COVID-19.
+These temporary measures are being requested to help stop the spread of COVID-19.

 For more information on the local response to the virus, please visit Wake County’s COVID-19 page at www.wakegov.com/covid19.